robert-mcdermott/rag_webquery/README.md

 ollama pull mixtral:latest
 ```

-Then I can use it with a custom system messages to provide JSON formatted demographics that it will extract from the website content.
+Then I can use it with a custom system message that instructs it perform the role of a data extraction expert that only responds with JSON formatted output.
+Then I ask it about Ukraine's demographics, which it will extract from the website content and provide a JSON representation of.

 ```bash
 rag-webquery https://en.wikipedia.org/wiki/Ukraine \